waynemwashuma/chaos-engine/README.md

  - Add appropriate demos to the project and get a website running for them 🟠
  - Add some error handling mechanisms 🟠
  - Add Serialization/Deserialization of objects(on the way) 🟠
+ - Kinematic bodies.
+ - Collision masking using bits(bit masking)
+ - More AI behaviors.
+ - Add indexedDB to Storage API.
+ - An audio tag fallback to Web audio (if necessary )